-If your surgeon prescribes pain medication for you upon your discharge from the hospital please observe the following:
+If your surgeon prescribes pain medication for you upon your discharge from the hospital in La Crosse, observe these recommendations:

-Medications may be constipating, so a stool softener will be ordered for you if appropriate.
-Take the stool softener as directed with a full glass of water.
+Take a stool softener if prescribed, as medications may be constipating.
+Use as directed with a full glass of water.
 When your bowels have returned to normal function, you may discontinue the stool softener.

-Take the pain medication ONLY as prescribed.
-Take it only if you need it.
-If you find you no longer need something this strong, you may discontinue the pain pills and switch over to plain Tylenol, Ibuprofen, or Aleve (whichever is your preference).
+Take the pain medication only as prescribed and only if you need it.
+If you find you no longer need something as strong, you may switch to acetaminophen (Tylenol), ibuprofen or naproxen sodium (Aleve), whichever is your preference.

-Contact your surgeon if you are having pain not controlled with the pain pills or if you are having nausea or vomiting from the pain pills
+Contact your surgeon if you're having uncontrolled pain, or nausea or vomiting with use of the pain medication.

-If you need refills on your pain medication, please contract your surgeon 48 hours in advance to allow adequate time to contact your pharmacy.
+Contact your surgeon 48 hours in advance for medication refills to allow adequate time to contact your pharmacy.

 Walking around your home is encouraged, as activity will help decrease your pain.